 Bus services to Chiang Mai depart from Khon Kaen Bus Terminal 3.

 Chiang Mai Bus Station

-- Bus services from Khon Kaen terminate at Chiang Mai Arcade Bus station.
+- Bus services from Khon Kaen terminate at Chiang Mai Bus Terminal 2.

 About Wat Lok Moli